benjamin-colussi/cs488finalproject/README.md

+* i think we need to change NEE code to use area formulation
+* we should try to learn about MIS next, because we have sampling methods ready to go

 ## Currently working on:
-* implemented malley for cos weighted importance sampling
+* implemented malley for cos weighted importance sampling with the duff othonormal basis
-* with orthonormal basis method from that paper
-* but this doesnt seem to be working

-## Friday:
-* implement Malley for cosine weighted sampling
+* now let's work on sampling from lights better ...
+* this will involve what? ...
+*

 * fix direct light sampling
 * implement mirror reflections
-* cosine weighted importance sampling for diffuse surfaces
 * cosine weighted importance sampling for light surfaces
 * multiple importance sampling
 * filter camera rays

 ## To do:
 Work through the LTE